Tsukiji fish market: Relocation to Toyosu Market

 After World War II, Tsukiji's transaction increased in volume, and its facilities became narrow and old fashioned.
-Relocation plans had been considered since late 1950s.
+Relocation plans had been considered since the late 1950s.
 The candidate place was Ohi, current Ohta market.
 However the plan could not get consensus among stakeholders.
-There was another plan in late 1980s to construct provisional market utilizing the vast site of Shiodome Freight Terminal, and rebuild advanced market facilities in Tsukiji area during that period.
-However the negotiation with Japanese National Railways was not unsuccessful.
+There was another plan in the late 1980s to construct provisional market utilizing the vast site of Shiodome Freight Terminal, and rebuild advanced market facilities in Tsukiji area during that period.
+However the negotiation with Japanese National Railways was unsuccessful.